Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: The Framework for the General Analysis

-Lemma~\ref{lem::What-on-two-paths} bounds the change to $\hW$ when we shift the $x$ value at time $t$.
-Before we state the lemma, we need to introduce some further notation.

-Recall that at the beginning of the $t$-th update, $x_k^{t-2q}$ is already fixed when a core chooses $k_t$.
+\hide{ \RJC{The next paragraph does not seem useful any more.}\YKC{Agree.} Before we state the next lemma, we need to introduce some further notation.
+Recall that at the beginning of the $t$-th update, $x_k^{\pi,t-2q}$ is already fixed when a core chooses $k_t$.
 However, if there are some updates to coordinate $k$ over the time interval $[t-2q,t-1]$, the value of $x_k$ will be modified during this time interval.
-A subtle observation is that how $x_k$ is modified might depend on the choice of $k_t$ (and also of $k_{t+1},k_{t+2},\cdots,k_{t+q-1}$).
-More concretely, depending on the coordinate choices for the time span $[t,t+q]$, and depending on various unpredictable asynchronous effects, the value of $x^{t}$ might not be the same.
-This is in contrast to the classical stochastic and synchronous case, where $x^{t}$ is already fixed by the history when bounding the relevant conditional expectation.
+A subtle observation is that how $x_k$ is modified might depend on the choice of $k_t$ (and also of $k_{t+1},k_{t+2},\cdots,k_{t+q - 1}$). }